Famondir/Music-Suite/README.md

 ### Build

-A build tool is used to create executable code from the ource scode.
+A build tool is used to create executable code from the source code.
 Furthermore one can include tests and more in the pipeline.
 Even though Python code does not to be compiled to execute it one could use a build tool e.g. to create a executable file for usage without Pyton environment or an installer.

 The things done with a build tool might be a subset of the tasks done in the CI/CD pipeline.
-But most often some more advanced tests like integration tests are done mainly in the CI/CD pipeline in a common system to check all developers code against.
+But most often some more advanced tests like integration tests are done mainly in the CI/CD pipeline in a reference system to check all developers code against.

 As a build tool I used PyBuilder to run unit tests and lint tests (flake8).
-For the unit tests I started with the core `unittest` module.
-Later I set PyBuilder up to use `pytest` as the testing framework.
-Because I was new to PyBuilder and not very experienced with pytest it took me some time to find possible sources of problems.
+For the unit tests I started with the core *unittest* module.
+Later I set up PyBuilder to use *pytest* as the testing framework.
+Because I was new to PyBuilder and not very experienced with *pytest* it took me some time to find possible sources of problems.
 In the end it was enough to change the testfile name as commented on [GitHub](https://github.com/AlexeySanko/pybuilder_pytest/issues/24).

-Since pytest can also run tests written for the core testframework I ended up with a file following the naming convention pattern `test_*_tests.py` for test purpurses. `test_*.py` is used by pytest and `*_tests.py` is the default for the core framework in PyBuilder.
-For production I'ld suggest renaming it to the pattern `test_*.py` if one uses pytest.
+Since *pytest* can also run tests written for the core testframework I ended up with a file following the naming convention pattern `test_*_tests.py` for test purpurses. `test_*.py` is used by *pytest* and `*_tests.py` is the default for the core framework in PyBuilder.
+For production I'ld suggest renaming it to the pattern `test_*.py` if one uses *pytest*.
 With both setups you get a report like this:

 ```bash
 PyBuilder version 0.13.10